 d.
 The effect of short term bank loan financing on financial performance of manufacturing Small and Medium Enterprises (SMEs) in Rwanda By : Vedaste Byombi Kamasa and Charles Ruranga

-Short term loan financing is one of ways used to fasten financial performance and growth of firms mainly those operations in manufacturing domain.
+Short term loan financing is one of the ways used to fasten financial performance and growth of firms mainly those operations in the manufacturing domain.
 Short term loan financing is a form of terms of overdraft facilities, line of credit.
-It is an important source of finance to SMEs all over the World where it has financed almost half of the businesses done by SMEs in United States of America (USA), many businesses are financed by short term loan European countries, Africa and Asia.
-Record from African Development bank show that short-term loan is the second source of finance to SMEs after own equity in Rwanda.
-Despite its importance all over the world, short-term loan financing in terms of line of credit and overdraft facilities have not been given much attentions in different literatures all over the World and mainly in Rwandan context.
+It is an important source of finance to SMEs all over the world where it has financed almost half of the businesses done by SMEs in the United States of America (USA), many businesses are financed by short term loan European countries, Africa and Asia.
+Record from the African Development Bank shows that short-term loan is the second source of finance to SMEs after own equity in Rwanda.
+Despite its importance all over the world, short-term loan financing in terms of line of credit and overdraft facilities has not been given much attention in different pieces of literature all over the world and mainly in the Rwandan context.
 Being a great source of finance to SMEs, there is no clear indication about the level at which it contributes to the financial performance and growth of SMEs.
-At policy level there is not much rules, laws, regulations and guidelines about short term loan financing in Rwanda.
+At the policy level, there are not many rules, laws, regulations, and guidelines about short term loan financing in Rwanda.
 Based on a population of 382 manufacturing SMEs operating in Kigali, a sample of 196 SMEs was drawn using a Slovin’s formula (n=N/1+Ne2).
 This study was conducted using self-administered questionnaires to collect primary data from SME holders.
-Both descriptive and inferential statistics using SPSS, multiple regression analysis were used to analyses the data.
-The study is deeply guided by line of credit, overdraft facilities and domains of operation and position of.
-Findings revealed that there is significant and positive relationship between short term loan financing in terms of line of credit finance, overdraft financing facilities, domain of operation and position of the respondents and financial performance of manufacturing SMEs in terms of return on sales and net profit.
-In summary short term, loan financing is a powerful tool to finance manufacturing firms and it must inform policy makers in Rwanda to think about ways of empowering SMEs owners with financial literacy.
+Both descriptive and inferential statistics using SPSS, multiple regression analyses were used to analyses the data.
+The study is deeply guided by the line of credit, overdraft facilities, and domains of operation and position.
+Findings revealed that there is a significant and positive relationship between short term loan financing in terms of line of credit finance, overdraft financing facilities, the domain of operation and position of the respondents, and financial performance of manufacturing SMEs in terms of return on sales and net profit.
+In summary short term, loan financing is a powerful tool to finance manufacturing firms and it must inform policymakers in Rwanda to think about ways of empowering SMEs owners with financial literacy.

 e.
 Effect of EAC single customs territory on trade facilitation in Rwanda By Jean Paul MPAKANIYE

-East African Community (EAC) is an organization of east African countries composed by 6 countries including Tanzania, Kenya, Uganda, Burundi, Rwanda and South Sudan.
-Single customs territory (SCT) was adopted as the stage towards full attainment of the customs union achievable by the removal of restrictive regulations of internal border controls on goods moving between the member states with an ultimate realization of free circulation of goods.
+East African Community (EAC) is an organization of east African countries composed of 6 countries including Tanzania, Kenya, Uganda, Burundi, Rwanda, and South Sudan.
+Single customs territory (SCT) was adopted as the stage towards full attainment of the customs union achievable by the removal of restrictive regulations of internal border controls on goods moving between the member states with an ultimate realization of the free circulation of goods.
 This study intends to analyze the effect of EAC single customs territory on trade facilitation in Rwanda.
-Descriptive research design was adopted and both primary and secondary data were collected using documentation, interview and questionnaire.372 cross-border traders were selected out of 5,313 traders who crossed the border.
-The major findings revealed that based on the regression results, R-square of 0.99 show 99% of the variation in the traders facilitated trough the change on the administration costs, business costs, declaration agencies and repo rate.
-Therefore, there is also significant relationship between EAC single customs and trade facilitation in Rwanda because the P-value of 0.016384 is less than the significance level of 5%.
+The descriptive research design was adopted and both primary and secondary data were collected using documentation, interview, and questionnaire.372 cross-border traders were selected out of 5,313 traders who crossed the border.
+The major findings revealed that based on the regression results, R-square of 0.99 shows 99% of the variation in the traders facilitated through the change on the administration costs, business costs, declaration agencies, and repo rate.
+Therefore, there is also a significant relationship between EAC single customs and trade facilitation in Rwanda because the P-value of 0.016384 is less than the significance level of 5%.
 To further improve the cross border services and continue to facilitate the cross border traders, some recommendations have been proposed : governments should increase efforts on the policy of tax incentives on the investments for the traders who transfer the goods to Rwanda from EAC members.